a-shestakov/a-shestakov.github.io/index.md

 * functional specifications
 * quality assurance

 We scored 11 of 12 on the Joel Test (no schedule 😀).
-We used **Trello** as a planning tool and a bug database.
+We used **Trello** as a planning tool and a bug database (around 2500 cards in total).

 In the end we achieved everything we planned regarding this project, albeit at the cost of health and personal relationships.
 I feel that maybe I can overcome this tendency if I know best industry practices, that's why I'm seeking some sort of team where programmers are a bit more specialized.
 I still believe that developers should understand the whole stack.